April - May, 2025

 Course Information

-These Conversational Japanese courses are structured to supplement our core curriculum Japanese Courses (Levels 1-13) of the 10-week semester.
+These Conversational Japanese courses are structured to supplement our core curriculum Japanese Courses (Levels 1-13) of the 10-week session.
 Courses are conversation-intensive, with the aim of strengthening the student’s ability to communicate effectively.
 The course materials emphasize vocabulary and grammar that are useful in everyday activities.
 Using the Marugoto textbooks, the priority is to practice language used in real-life situations, and grammar is taught through meaningful context rather than targeted study.
 At the more advanced levels, these courses utilize authentic materials to engage students in more fluid discussion and dialogue.

 Students with no previous background in Japanese should complete core curriculum Level 1 before enrolling in a Conversational course.
 If you have previous background in Japanese and are unsure of which Conversational level is right for you, please take a look at the sample materials for each class linked in the course descriptions, or the Level Guide (Conversational Levels).

-For a printer friendly version of these courses, please click here: 2024 Late Spring Conversational Japanese Courses (PDF).
+For a printer friendly version of these courses, please click here: 2025 Late Spring Conversational Japanese Courses (PDF).

 Select a level to learn more.